 - Difficulty with affection.

 - Being irritable or restless.

 If you feel ill, this can affect concentration and memory.
 Certain illnesses can directly affect the way your brain works.
-For example, an underactive thyroid can slow down your body's functions, including your brain, and can make you more forgetful.
+For example, an underactive thyroid gland can slow down your body's functions, including your brain, and can make you more forgetful.
 Infections such as a chest infection or a urine infection can also cause sudden confusion and memory problems, particularly in older people.

 Certain medicines can cause confusion and memory problems in some people.
 For example, some sedative medicines, some painkilling medicines, some medicines that are used to treat Parkinson's disease, or steroid medicines.
 Also, if you are taking lots of different medicines, this can increase the risk of them interacting with each other, causing problems, including confusion and memory problems.